 - Credit Inquiries — Do you have too many open accounts?

-Lenders want to ensure that allowing you a loan is a safe move.
-Your credit score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
-You'll need a score of at least 740 to get a decent interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accrued in the long run could be more than double that of someone having a higher FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your credit score gives lenders an insight into what type of borrower you are solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
+You can get approved for a mortgage loan with a lower score, but the interest paid in the long run could be more than double the amount of an individual with a higher credit score.

-Improving your FICO is the first step in buying a home.
+Staying on top of your FICO score is the first step in buying a home.
 Call us at (831) 238-1984 and we can help you get on the right track to the home of your dreams.

-There are methods to increase your score.
+There are ways to increase your score.
 Building your FICO score takes time.
-It can be hard to make a significant change in your number with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using your credit wisely.
+It can be rare to make a significant change in your FICO score with quick fixes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these tips:
+Here are some methods to improve your credit score:

-- Even out your debt.
-At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at a lower balance than to have the majority of your debt taking up the balance a single card.
+- Spread your debt around.
+At first, this doesn't seem like a good idea.
+But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at a smaller balance than to have the majority of your debt taking up the balance one card.

-- Apply for gas cards or retail credit.
-For those who have no credit or below average credit, department store credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and have a solid payment history, which will raise your credit.
-You should always beware of holding a high balance for too long because these types of cards usually have a higher interest rate.
+- Apply for service station cards or chain store credit.
+For those who have no credit or less-than-stellar credit, department store credit cards and gas credit cards are ways to obtain credit, increase your spending limits and have a solid payment history, which will raise your credit.
+You must always beware of charging a high balance for more than a couple of months because these types of cards usually have a surprising interest rate.

-- Keep your cards active.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
-But, pay them off in one or two payments.
+- Keep your cards in rotation.
+Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts maintain an active status.
+But, be sure to pay them off in one or two payments.

-Knowing the methods you can use to raise your credit score, you're one step closer to becoming a homeowner.
-Know that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
-With the help of Sothebys International Realty, the loan application process can be a stress-free experience so you, too, can achieve home ownership.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+With the help of Sothebys International Realty, shopping for a mortgage is sure to go more smoothly so you, too, can achieve home ownership.